Whatsapp Icon

 Vitamin Supplements for Cancer

-Vitamin supplement, also known as a multivitamin, is a nutritional supplement that comprises one or more vitamins, dietary minerals, and occasionally, additional components such as herbs.
+A vitamin supplement, also known as a multivitamin, is a nutritional supplement that comprises one or more vitamins, dietary minerals, and occasionally, additional components such as herbs.
 They come in a variety of formulations, such as pills, capsules, chewable candies, powders, and liquids.

 Vitamin supplements may have little or no benefit for those who consume a balanced diet.
 A nutritious, well-rounded diet, instead of a course of vitamin supplements, appears to be the key to optimum health.
-Food is known to be the safest and most effective approach to obtain appropriate vitamin and mineral intake (Woodside et al., 2005).
+Food is known to be the safest and most effective approach to obtaining appropriate vitamin and mineral intake (Woodside et al., 2005).

 More insights on vitamins